Amino acids - types, division, BCAA and EAA products

 - Tyrosine

-Endogenous amino acids are extremely important for the proper functioning of the body, however, in situations of stress, illness or intense effort, their amount may be insufficient.
+Endogenous amino acids are extremely important for the proper functioning of the body; however, in situations of stress, illness, or intense effort, their amount may prove insufficient.
 In such cases, it is worth considering additional supplementation.

-Conditionally exogenous amino acids are a compound between exogenous and endogenous amino acids.
-The body is normally able to synthesize them, but in certain circumstances (e.g. illness, intense physical exertion), their production may not be sufficient.
-Conditionally exogenous amino acids include:
+Conditionally essential amino acids are a link between exogenous and endogenous amino acids.
+The body is able to synthesize them under normal conditions, but in certain circumstances (e.g., illness, heavy physical exertion), their production may not be enough.
+Conditionally essential amino acids include:

 - Arginine